-Why Does My Dog Follow Me Everywhere
+Why Does My Dog Follow Me Everywhere?
+Causes, Meaning & Solutions

-Why Does My Dog Follow Me Everywhere
+Why Does My Dog Follow Me Everywhere?
+Causes, Meaning & Solutions

-Why Do Dogs Follow Their Owners?
+Why Do Dogs Follow Their Owners Everywhere?

-Is it Normal For Dogs to Follow Their Owners?
+Is it Normal for Dogs to Follow Their Owners?

 Normal vs. Abnormal Shadowing

-If your dog can't seem to stop following you everywhere, it may be heading into "abnormal" territory.
-While frequently following you is quite normal for a social animal like dogs, it could be part of an underlying issue you may not be aware of if their behavior seems a little off.
+dog lookoutIf your dog can't seem to stop following you everywhere, it may be heading into "abnormal" territory.
+While frequent following is quite normal for a social animal like a dog, it could be part of an underlying issue you may not be aware of if their behavior seems a little off.
 Here are some things to look for:

-• Immediately following you no matter the circumstance
+• Immediately following you, no matter the circumstance

 • Walking so close to you that it's hard to even maneuver around the house